-There are two main Town-owned parks, plus two other recreation-oriented Town facilities in Bolton.
+There are two main Town-owned parks and two other recreation-oriented Town facilities in Bolton.
 Following are basic descriptions of these properties; however, there is a separate discussion on bathing beaches at the two park locations and on trails.

-The Town has a Recreation Department Director and a Buildings & Grounds / Parks Director.
-The Town Recreation Commission is directly responsible to the Town Board, has seven members, and meets monthly in order to fulfill its charter to plan, promote and deliver recreational activities and educational programs for the youth of the community and their guests.
+The Town has a Recreation Department Director and a Buildings & Grounds/Parks Director.
+The Town Recreation Commission is directly responsible to the Town Board, has seven members, and meets monthly in order to fulfill its charter to plan-to promote and deliver recreational activities and educational programs for the youth of the community and their guests.
 The Recreation Commission works in collaboration with Town recreation staff.
 The Town maintains a recreation calendar and substantial recreation programming provided directly by the Town, and cooperates extensively on programming, with the Lake George Land Conservancy (LGLC) activities at Up Yonda Environmental Education Center.

 Roger's Memorial Park: Located in the more southern part of the Bolton Landing Hamlet core, there is a visitor center facility with restrooms on a separate contiguous parcel that fronts on Lake Shore Drive (9N).
 Additional restrooms are located by the Lake.
 Amenities available include public docks, picnic tables, a pavilion, bandstand, and a gazebo on a pier.
 There are two tennis courts and one basketball court.
 The Pier is a great viewing location.
-People fish there as well as on the docks.
+People fish there as well as from the docks.
 Large tourist boats can pull up in deep water besides the pier.
-There is a parking area near the Lake and where it is possible to launch canoes and kayaks.
+There is a parking area near the Lake.
 The docks serve motorized recreational boats (there are not boat services, only dockage).
 The remaining proposed improvements are addressed earlier in this Profile within the LWRP overview.

-Veteran's Memorial Park: Situated in the northern part of the Hamlet core and also fronting on Lakeshore Drive as well as on Lake George itself, this park has a basketball court, volleyball net, public docks, picnic tables and grills, a children's playground, and a pavilion.
-As part of the budgeted Town parks improvements underway at this facility, the upgrades will include establishing year-round public restrooms, a new covered pavilion, pedestrian circulation to the Lake, a new playground, and stormwater management improvements.
+Veteran's Memorial Park: Situated in the northern part of the Hamlet core and also fronting on Lake Shore Drive as well as on Lake George itself, this park has a basketball court, volleyball net, public docks, picnic tables and grills, a children's playground, and a pavilion.
+As part of the budgeted parks improvements at this facility include establishing year-round public restrooms, a new covered pavilion, pedestrian circulation to the Lake, a new playground, and stormwater management improvements.
+Improvements also include a multi-use waterfront recreation building and pedestrian access connections into the park.
 The Town is undertaking a major renovation of Veterans Park utilizing LWRP funding.